cedelmaier/dragonfruit/gromacs/README.md

 To run equilibration, use the run_equilibration.sh script provided.
 This should properly setup the environment and run equilibration steps 1-6,

 A dual AH domain simulation is prepared by aligning the ILE4 residues so that the proteins are oriented the proper way, and displacing the second AH-domain by some number of angstroms in pymol using the translate command.
+There is probably a better way to do this, by creating the peptides in PyMOL to start, copying them, and then generating the water/etc around the peptides in the membrane.

 ## CHARMM GUI preparing asymmetric water box
 In the case of PMF calculations we need to prepare an asymmetric water box, in order to have the